Siropalafraise/GOTWIC-AC-Bot/README.md

 Deletes 1 rally leader from the list.

 # Installation
-[Click here](https://discord.com/api/oauth2/authorize?client_id=864522986995843113&permissions=3278848&scope=bot%20applications.commands) to add this bot to your Discord server
+[Click here](https://discord.com/api/oauth2/authorize?client_id=864522986995843113&permissions=3278848&scope=bot%20applications.commands) to add this bot to your Discord server.

 After inviting the bot in your Discord server, I will need: